ibm-cloud-docs/discovery-data/recovery.md

 ## Restoring your data to a new Watson Discovery instance
 {: #restoredata}

 Consider using your backups to restore to a new {{site.data.keyword.discoveryshort}} instance in a different data center, also known as a region or location.
-These regions or locations include Dallas; Washington, DC; London; Seoul; Tokyo; Sydney; and Frankfurt.
+These regions or locations include Dallas; Washington, DC; London; Tokyo; Sydney; and Frankfurt.
 {: note}

 To begin restoration, first start by reviewing your list of collections and associated data sources, as well as your file backups.